tinakw/dog-volunteer/README.md

 A user enters one of the event chat rooms
 A user types and sends a message to the group chat

-Every user in that chat will see that message instaneously through the use of this real connection
+Every user in that chat will see that message instantly through the use of this real connection

 USer1 and User2 in a group chat

-User1 has a web socket conection with server
+User1 has a web socket connection with server
 User2 also has a web socket connection with server